 Co-opted?

-Ilhan Kucukaydin, Elizabeth J. Tisdell, Penn State University - Harrisburg
+Ilhan Kucukaydin, Elizabeth J. Tisdell, Penn State University - Harrisburg.

 Abstract: This paper strives to reconstruct the digital divide discourse from a Gramscian